DevExpress/devextreme-documentation/concepts/05 UI Components/Autocomplete/00 Getting Started with Autocomplete/20 Customize Field Appearance.md

 - *"hidden"*
 The label is hidden.

-In this tutorial, the component also uses [label](/Documentation/ApiReference/UI_Components/dxAutocomplete/Configuration/#label) as a [placeholder](/Documentation/ApiReference/UI_Components/dxAutocomplete/Configuration/#placeholder), because the [labelMode](/Documentation/ApiReference/UI_Components/dxAutocomplete/Configuration/#labelMode) property is set to *"floating"*.
+In this tutorial, the component also uses the [label](/Documentation/ApiReference/UI_Components/dxAutocomplete/Configuration/#label) as a [placeholder](/Documentation/ApiReference/UI_Components/dxAutocomplete/Configuration/#placeholder), because the [labelMode](/Documentation/ApiReference/UI_Components/dxAutocomplete/Configuration/#labelMode) property is set to *"floating"*.

 Additionally, Autocomplete can display the following buttons: